-WELD2006 Advanced Shielded Metal Arc Welding This course is an advanced Shielded Metal Arc Welding (SMAW) course.
-Advanced arc welding techniques will be performed using mild steel electrodes on groove welds in the flat, horizontal, vertical, and overhead positions on structural plate and pipe.
+WELD2006 Advanced Shielded Metal Arc Welding This course will introduce students to SMAW in a simulated environment, complex pipefitting, and more stringent testing.
+Students will establish the skills necessary to meet AWS, ASME, and API standards using the SMAW process in restricted positions and in a variety of simulators that mimic the positions one will find themselves in in the industrial welding field.
 Prerequisite: Earned Technical Certificate in Ozarka's Welding Technology program, equivalent learning credit from another institution or job-related experience, or permission of the instructor.
-Credits: 6
+(6 credit hours) 6 credits.